 Pharmacokinetic studies of RETROVIR (AZT) following intravenous dosing in adults indicate dose-independent kinetics over the range of 1 to 5 mg/kg with a mean zidovudine half-life of 1.1 hours.
-Zidovudine is rapidly metabolized in the liver to 3'-azido-3'-deoxy-5'-O-β-D- glucopyranuronosylthymidine (GZDV, formerly called GAZT), and both are rapidly eliminated by the kidney.
+Zidovudine is rapidly metabolized in the liver to 3'-azido-3'-deoxy-5'-O- β -D-glucopyranuronosylthymidine (GZDV, formerly called GAZT), and both are rapidly eliminated by the kidney.
 A second metabolite, 3'-amino-3'-deoxythymidine (AMT) has been identified in the plasma following single-dose intravenous administration of zidovudine.
 After oral dosing in adults, zidovudine is rapidly absorbed from the gastrointestinal tract with peak serum concentrations occurring within 0.5 to 1.5 hours, with an average oral bioavailability of 65%.
-RETROVIR (AZT) Capsules and Syrup are bioequivalent.
 In pediatric patients older than 3 months, the pharmacokinetics of zidovudine are similar to those in adult patients.